Keith Lawrence (RAF officer): The Battle of Britain

 On 8 October 1940 Lawrence was posted to the newly formed No. 421 (Reconnaissance) Flight RAF, initially based at Gravesend, Kent, and subsequently at West Malling, Biggin Hill and Hawkinge.
 The unit was formed by Winston Churchill and Dowding to operate in the specialised role of making visual observation and reporting on the approach of high-flying fighter sweeps, and acquired the nickname of the Jim Crow Flight.
 On 23 November he damaged a Bf 110.
-On 27 November, whilst flying alone on an early morning weather recce over Ramsgate he unsuccessfully attacked 3 Bf 109s from II./JG 26, but was 'bounced' and shot down by the fourth.
-Records available after the war indicate this was another victory for a leading Luftwaffe ace, Gustav Sprick (Oblt.
-Gustav Sprick Staffelkapitän 8/JG 26, Spitfire at 09.25 Deal).
+On 27 November, whilst flying alone on an early morning weather recce over Ramsgate he unsuccessfully attacked 3 Bf 109s from III./JG 26, but was 'bounced' and shot down by the fourth.
+British records available after the war indicate this was another victory for a leading Luftwaffe ace, Gustav Sprick.
+(Oblt.
+Gustav Sprick Staffelkapitän 8/JG 26, Spitfire at 09.25 Deal.
+This was most likely Sprick's 23rd victory.
+However, from German records, it is unknown if this claim was confirmed.)
 One wing was blown off Lawrence's Spitfire, and he found himself falling in his stocking feet with his right arm useless.
 He managed to deploy his parachute and went into the sea.
 He was spotted and picked up by a lifeboat.
 Taken to Ramsgate, he was admitted to hospital with a fractured right leg, a lacerated left leg and dislocated right shoulder.
 He was then transferred to RAF hospital at RAF Halton where he met his future wife Kay.